-Edward North Chair of Greek and Greek Literature and Professor of Literature and Creative WritingList Hall 219A
+Edward North Chair of Greek and Greek Literature and Professor of Literature and Creative Writing, Director of American Studies

-Doran Larson teaches courses in prison writing, the history of the novel and other subjects.
-He has published articles on Herman Melville, Theodore Dreiser, Henry James and popular film.
-Since November of 2006, he has taught a creative writing course inside a maximum-security state prison.
-Larson's essays on prison writing and prison issues have been published in College Literature, Radical Teacher, English Language Notes, The Chronicle of Higher Education, and The (online) Atlantic Monthly.
-He is the editor of two volumes: The Beautiful Prison, a special issue of the legal journal, Studies in Law, Politics, and Society; and Fourth City: Essays from the Prison in America.
-He has published two novels, a novella, over a dozen short stories, as well as travel writing, Op-Eds, and humor.
+Doran Larson teaches courses in prison writing, witness literatures, the history of the novel, and other subjects.
+He taught a creative writing course inside Attica state prison from 2006 to 2016.
+He has also organized two college programs inside New York State prisons.
+Larson’s essays on prison issues have been published in College Literature, Radical Teacher, English Language Notes, The Chronicle of Higher Education, The Atlantic Monthly (online), and The Washington Post, among other venues.
+He is the editor of two volumes: The Beautiful Prison, a special issue of the legal-studies journal, Studies in Law, Politics, and Society; and Fourth City: Essays from the Prison in America.
+His book, Witness in the Era of Mass Incarceration, appeared in 2017; his current book project will appear with NYU Press.
+He has also published criticism on Herman Melville, Theodore Dreiser, Henry James, popular film, as well as two novels, a novella, over a dozen short stories.

 Recent Courses Taught